Hiking the Likeke Falls Trail on Oʻahu, Hawaiʻi

 Hiking the Likeke Falls Trail

-Before hiking, be aware that whether it has been raining or not, the Likeke Falls Trail can be one of the muddiest hikes on the island!
+Before hiking, be aware that, whether it has been raining or not, the Likeke Falls Trail can be one of the muddiest hikes on Oʻahu!

 The Likeke Falls Trail begins up a service road for a water tank located shortly ahead.

-When you get to the water tank, turn left on the trail heading uphill.
+When the Likeke Falls trail reaches the water tank, go left on the trail heading uphill before the path around tank.

 Likeke Falls-Old Pali Road Junction

-At about 0.3 miles (0.5 km), turn right at the split to continue toward Likeke Falls.
+After roughly 0.3 miles (0.5 km), go right at this split to continue hiking to Likeke Falls.

 Not long after making the right turn, the sound of the waterfall will start to get louder and louder until you reach the stream just prior to the falls.